-The audited annual financial statements have been prepared in accordance with International Financial Reporting Standards, the requirements of the Companies Act, No 71 of 2008 (as amended) (Companies Act) and the JSE Limited Debt Listings Requirements.
+The audited annual financial statements have been prepared in accordance with International Financial Reporting Standards and the requirements of the Companies Act, No 71 of 2008 (as amended) (the Companies Act) and the Johannesburg Stock Exchange (JSE) Debt Listings Requirements.
 The accounting policies have been applied consistently compared to the prior year.